-We use a variety of teaching and learning styles in our geography lessons.
-We believe in whole-class teaching methods and we combine these with enquiry-based research activities.
+At Manor Farm the children’s love of geography is developed through deep enquiry, allowing the children to develop research-based skills research.
 We encourage children to ask as well as answer geographical questions.
-We offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, and aerial photographs, and we enable them to use IT in geography lessons where this serves to enhance their learning.
-Children take part in role-play and discussions, and they present reports to the rest of the class.
+We offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures and aerial photographs, and we enable them to use computing regularly where this serves to enhance their learning.
+Children take part in discussions and debates and present reports to the rest of the class.
 They engage in a wide variety of problem-solving activities.
 Wherever possible, we involve the children in ‘real’ geographical activities, e.g. research of a local environmental problem or use of the Internet to investigate a current issue.